kosperera/devcontainers/README.md

 With VS Code:
 - Edit the `post-create.zsh` script - if needed
 - Run command: `Rebuild and Reopen in Container`

-> To get started with your own development container, you will want to have a look at [create a dev container page][ms-devcontainers-create-docs] for full-blown instructions.

 ## Feedback
 If you have any technical problems with VS Code or Development Containers, you are better off [asking VS Code Support directly][vscode-support], since you'll end up getting a much faster response back that way.